Find an Occupational Therapist

 Help returning to or staying in work

 If you require an occupational therapist to help you remain in or return to existing employment, please speak to your employer about contacting an occupational therapist.
-If you are currently unemployed and seeking work, please speak to your GP in the first instance about contacting an occupational therapist.
+If you are currently unemployed and seeking work, speak to your GP or JobCentre Plus in the first instance about contacting an occupational therapist.

 Help with studies